Viral processes by random walks on random regular graphs: Assumptions. Assumptions

+We assume the following: {(i)} $G$ is typical (``typical'' is defined in Section~\ref{TypicalGraphsSection}). {(ii)} The number of particles $k \leq n^{\epsilon}$ where $\epsilon>0$ is some sufficiently small constant. {(iii)} Particles start in general position. {(iv)} $\mathcal{I}(0)=\{x_0\}$, and we refer to $x_0$ as the \emph{initial infective}.
+Of course we also assume $|\mathcal{R}(0)|=0$.

 A graph $G$ is \emph{typical} if it satisfies certain conditions.
-The definition will be given in following sections but for now it suffices to say that most graphs in $\mathcal{G}_r$ are typical, that is, a graph $G$ picked \uar\ from $\mathcal{G}_r$ will be typical \whp.
+The definition will be given in following sections, but for now it suffices to say that most graphs in $\mathcal{G}_r$ are typical; that is, a graph $G$ picked u.a.r. from $\mathcal{G}_r$ will be typical w.h.p.\looseness=-1

-Assumption \textbf{(iii)} is also not unreasonable; it is straightforward to verify that if the positions of each of the $k$ particles are chosen \uar\ from the vertices of $G$, then \whp\ they will be in g.p. with respect to each other if $\epsilon$ is small enough.
+Assumption {(iii)} is also not unreasonable; it is straightforward to verify that if the positions of each of the $k$ particles are chosen u.a.r. from the vertices of $G$, then w.h.p. they will be in g.p. with respect to each other if $\epsilon$ is small enough.

+It is not difficult to extend our results to a greater number of initially infected particles, but we make assumption {(iv)} for convenience and clarity.